-At July 30, 2016, our principal source of liquidity was \$3.8 billion of cash and cash equivalents and short-term investments, of which approximately \$0.9 billion was held in the United States.
+At January 28, 2017, our principal source of liquidity was \$6.3 billion of cash and cash equivalents and short-term investments, of which approximately \$2.7 billion was held in the United States.
 The balance of our cash and cash equivalents and short-term investments was held outside the United States in various foreign subsidiaries.
 As we intend to reinvest substantially all of our foreign earnings indefinitely, this cash held outside the United States is not available to meet certain aspects of our cash requirements in the United States, including cash dividends, principal and interest payments, and common stock repurchases.
 If these funds are needed for U.S. operations or can no longer be permanently reinvested outside the United States, we would be required to accrue and pay U.S. taxes to repatriate these funds.
 Our cash and cash equivalents consist of highly liquid investments with maturities of three months or less at the time of acquisition, including money market funds, and our short-term investments consist primarily of corporate obligations, such as commercial paper and floating rate notes, bonds and bank time deposits.
 We maintain these balances with high credit quality counterparties, continually monitor the amount of credit exposure to any one issuer and diversify our investments in order to minimize our credit risk.

-In connection with our proposed acquisition of Linear, during the third quarter of fiscal 2016 we obtained bridge financing commitments and expect to issue both short- and long-term loans and bonds totaling approximately \$11.6 billion in the aggregate to finance the proposed acquisition.
-We also expect to increase our existing revolving credit facility to \$1 billion as well as modify the related consolidated leverage ratio covenant.
+In connection with our proposed acquisition of Linear, we obtained bridge financing commitments, entered into a term loan facility consisting of a 3-year unsecured term loan facility in the principal amount of \$2.5 billion and a 5-year unsecured term loan facility in the principal amount of \$2.5 billion, and issued \$2.1 billion of senior unsecured notes.
+We expect to finance cash component of the consideration of the proposed acquisition using approximately \$9.0 billion from the bridge and term loan facilities and the remainder from proceeds received from the issuance of the senior unsecured notes.
+In addition, we amended and restated our existing revolving credit facility to allow for the increase in the amount of commitments to \$1.0 billion from \$750.0 million, subject to closing the acquisition of Linear and the satisfaction of certain other conditions.
 During the period prior to closing, we expect to incur fees and expenses related to the financing arrangements and the acquisition.
-See Note 13, Debt, of the Notes to our Condensed Consolidated Financial Statements contained in Part I, Item 1 of this Quarterly Report on Form 10-Q for further information.
+See Note 12, Debt, of the Notes to our Condensed Consolidated Financial Statements contained in Part I, Item 1 of this Quarterly Report on Form 10-Q for further information.